ghostbsd/ghostbsd-build/README.md

 ghostbsd-build
 ==============

-## Tool to build GhostBSD image.

-The GhostBSD toolkit has been designed to allow building of both, i386 and amd64 architectures on amd64 architectures.
+The ghostbsd-build is been designed to allow building of both, i386 and amd64 architectures on amd64 architectures.
 However, in order to build the packages for a specific environment, the packaging process must take place on this exact environment (so amd64 packages can only be built on amd64 environment and i386 packages - on i386).